 Darwin's early interest in nature led him to neglect his medical education at the University of Edinburgh; instead, he helped to investigate marine invertebrates.
-Studies at the University of Cambridge (Christ's College) encouraged his passion for natural science.
-His five-year voyage on HMS Beagle established him as an eminent geologist whose observations and theories supported Charles Lyell's conception of gradual geological change, and publication of his journal of the voyage made him famous as a popular author.
+His studies at the University of Cambridge's Christ's College from 1828 to 1831 encouraged his passion for natural science.
+His five-year voyage on HMS Beagle from 1831 to 1836 established Darwin as an eminent geologist, whose observations and theories supported Charles Lyell's concept of gradual geological change.
+Publication of his journal of the voyage made Darwin famous as a popular author.
+[14]